rider-rebooted/win_brenda_installer/README.md

 Python script to automate the installation of Brenda on to Windows.
 Brenda is an open source piece of software which lets you render Blender projects with very low cost (compared to render farms) AWS Amazon computing instances.

-**WARNING, THIS IS MY FIRST PYTHON PROJECT AND IT MAY HAVE SERIOUS ISSUES WHICH COULD POTENTIALLY COST YOU MONEY.
+**WARNING, THIS IS MY FIRST PYTHON PROJECT AND IT MAY HAVE SERIOUS ISSUES.
 PLEASE ONLY USE THIS IF YOU ARE FAMILIAR WITH PYTHON AND BRENDA AND YOU ARE HAPPY WITH MY CODE.
 ALSO MAKE SURE YOU ARE AWARE OF THE ISSUES I'VE POSTED - THERE ARE MORE!**

-*Video tutorial coming soon*
+VIDEO TUTORIAL COMING SOON

 Step by step installer (each step is skippable) for getting James Yonan's [Brenda](https://github.com/jamesyonan/brenda) for Blender to operate on Windows instead of Linux.
 [Todd Mcintosh](https://www.blendernetwork.org/todd-mcintosh) spent a lot of hard work figuring all of this out and this installer automates his [directions](http://brendapro.com/forum/viewtopic.php?f=0&t=76&sid=e6bc8c5335e35bab0605da5a5a6f9965).
 It's my first Python project so i'm sure it has issues but seems to work ok for me.